District of Columbia New Employer Information

 District of Columbia Tax Accounts:

 - Register online with the DOES Employer Registration Portal for your state unemployment insurance (SUI) tax account.

 - It will be a 4-5 year period before your business is assigned a new contribution rate based on exerience and type of business.

 Setting Up Your New Employee:

 - Federal law requires you and your employee fill out Form I-9 for work verfication in the USA.
 For more information, read, “Form I-9 In a Nutshell”.

 - Note: You must keep each employee’s completed Form I-9 as long as the individual works for you.
 For more information, read, “What Should Be in an Employee File?”

-- For more information, read our help article, “An Employer’s Guide to Federal Income Tax Withholding”
+- For more information, read our help article, “Updates to the Income Tax Withholding Tables and What You Need to Know”